tcpkump/garrettleber.com/README.md

 # garrettleber.com

+## DEPRECATION NOTICE

+This website is no longer live, and hence, this repo no longer active.
+I have chosen to start being a little more private about my life, but with the understanding that was has already been posted on the internet cannot be undone (partially why this repo is still public).
+Nonetheless, I hope that code/techniques presented in this repository are helpful to someone.

+## Description

 This repo holds the both the frontend and backend code for my personal website.
 The frontend is a static site generated using Hugo and the backend is using AWS Serverless technologies deployed via Terraform.

 ## Frontend